Brown-University-Library/OLD-ARCHIVED_borrowdirect_tunneler/README.md

 - \_\_init\_\_() attributes, and module functions, are ordered via above api flow.

+- attributes in caps can be passed in via settings.

-- asserts at beginning of functions document expected context.
+- __asserts__ at beginning of functions document expected context.

 - given above api flow, _both_ the monitor-isbn-search and monitor-record-id-search functions below allow optional specification of TIMEOUT and check-INTERVAL values.